LangProc/langproc-2017-lab/1-regexes/readme.md

 }
 ````

-The [<regex>](http://www.cplusplus.com/reference/regex/) library has a number
+The C++ [regex](http://www.cplusplus.com/reference/regex/) library has a number
 of modes and functions.
 Try to identify the function closest to the
 behaviour you want.

 We want replacement strings which match sed, which is not the default
 in the C++ library, which prefers [ECMAScript](http://www.cplusplus.com/reference/regex/ECMAScript/).
-However, it can be convinced to behave like sed if you read the documentation.
+However, it can be convinced to behave like sed if you read or search the documentation.

 It might help to develop a set of test regular expressions, and for each
 one create a few lines that match and a few that don't.
 You might wish